abhikotha/GroceryStore/README.md

      Qty // product qty
      Amount // group product amount, like 3 apple in 2$

+ # General
      we are using 2 promotions one is discount on additional product and second group prmotional

      if we have discount in both for cart product then we will apply benefitial discount on product. if somewhere we should apply both discount then we are appling it.

  # Enhancements.